benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "I've worked with Ben in a somewhat limited capacity so far, but I've been impressed with his advocacy for engineering excellence and the well-being of engineers in our organization.

+    "From what I have seen, Ben has made several improvements across these areas, including:

+    "Engineering Excellence:

+    "Wholesome documentation improvements: Commonly finding gaps in our documentation, and taking the initiative to improve these gaps.

+    "Monorepo Logging improvements: Finding gaps and inconsistencies in logs across various domains in the monorepo, and taking the initiative to normalize these logs in pursuit of easing our ability to monitor Slingshot as a whole.

+    "Well-being of Engineers:

+    "Ben cares a great deal about the well-being of our engineers, and I have seen him advocate for us all in every occasion that comes to memory.
+He has bridged candid feedback across various levels in our engineering organization, and has been a driving force for voicing this collective feedback to our leadership.

+    "I'd love to see Ben continue to lean in and drive impact in these areas.
+    There is so much potential for positive change in our organization, and I believe you can be a key player in tangibly making that a reality."

 - "Ben does an excellent job expressing himself."
 - "Ben has been proactive in helping to improve the overall release process and coordinating with me and other team leads to ensure that we continue to